-- Overlap air/vapor retarder sheet a minimum of 6" (152 mm) for side and end laps.
-Adhere laps together with compatible adhesive. - 4.
-Seal perimeter and penetration areas with foam sealant. - 5.
+- b.
+Install the air/vapor retarder components loose applied to the deck or fire barrier board so that wrinkles and buckles are not formed.
+Broom air/vapor barrier components to ensure embedment into the adhesive. - c.
+Overlap air/vapor retarder components a minimum of 6" (152 mm) for side and end laps.
+Adhere laps together with compatible adhesive. - d.
+Seal perimeter and penetration areas with foam sealant. - e.
 Install insulation boards over the air/vapor barrier and mechanically attach the boards to the deck or adhere the boards to the air/vapor retarder with compatible adhesive to achieve the desired roof system uplift resistance.

-3.07 Slip-Sheet Installation - Polyester
+3.07 Slip Sheet Installation